cschladetsch/ShSaveDotFiles/README.md

 - 🗓️ Timestamped backups for version control
 - ⚡ Automatic validation of backup integrity
 - 🛡️ Safe extraction with backup of existing files
+- 🔄 Push backups to GitHub with automatic cleanup (keeps last 5)

 ## What Gets Backed Up